1)

 POSTING

-TO THE LIST: To send a message to all the people currently
+TO THE LIST: To send a message

-subscribed to the list, just send mail to BREAST-CANCER@mun.ca.
+to all the people currently subscribed to the list, just

-you send mail to a single address and LISTSERV makes copies
+mail to the list", because you send mail to a single

-for all the people who have subscribed.
-This address (BREAST-CANCER@mun.ca)
+have subscribed.
+This address (BREAST-CANCER@mun.ca) is

-is also called the "list address".
+also called the "list address".
 You must never

 try to send any command to that address, as it would be